-My paper “The Passibility of God: A Plea for Analogy” is forthcoming in Faith and Philosophy.
+My paper “The Passibility of God: A Plea for Analogy” is available in the October 2018 edition of Faith and Philosophy.

 My general project is to defend the coherence and reasonableness of a radically transcendent conception of God, one on which we are unable to say anything true about God’s positive and intrinsic properties except by analogy.
 As one key part of this project, my dissertation defends the view that we can only speak analogically of God against a crucial objection raised by William Alston: that unless analogical claims are reducible to non-analogical ones, they are effectively empty of content.
 I respond to this objection by proposing an account of religious language which isn’t vulnerable to such criticisms.
 One key element of my solution is that we must understand claims about God not as isolated analogical assertions of the form “God is similar to x,” but rather as claims which serve to construct complex analogical models of God.
 Drawing on the recent profusion of literature on scientific models, I demonstrate that analogical models can serve to describe an element of reality in a way that is both theoretically contentful and practically action-guiding way without being reducible to non-analogical descriptions.
 It is thus possible for a thoroughly analogical theology to serve as the basis for a robust religious worldview and way of life.